Kipp's Gem and Nwogu's Fearless 4th Propel Cubs to 3-2 Win

 SOUTH BEND, IN - Grant Kipp delivered six shutout innings Tuesday night in an utterly unflappable outing in which he at one point retired 15 straight, and only needed 68 pitches to record 18 outs.

-Kipp and Ethan Hearn were were in perfect unison all night en route to Kipp's longest shutout outing of his career.
-The righty from Yale picked up his first win of the season and first in his time in High-A. For a man a man who missed a bulk of the season with a forearm injury, he's now cruising toward a stellar August and end to the season.
+Kipp and Ethan Hearn worked in perfect unison all night en route to Kipp's longest shutout outing of his career.
+The righty from Yale picked up his first win of the season and first in his time in High-A. For a man who missed a bulk of the season with a forearm injury, he's now cruising toward a stellar August and end to the season.

 Up 3-0, Kipp worked through the fifth and sixth in scoreless fashion, stranding a two-out double in the sixth from Colby Shade.

-South Bend could never add insurance on a night when Xavier Meachem, who leads the Sky Carp in saves, came on first out of the bullpen and really had his 'A' stuff.
+South Bend could never add insurance on a night in which Xavier Meachem, who leads the Sky Carp in saves, came on first out of the bullpen and really had his 'A' stuff.

-Shade stole second to put the go-ahead run at second base, however, Gage Miller bounced out to third base to end the ballgame.
+Shade stole second to put the go-ahead run in scoring position, however, Gage Miller bounced out to third base to end the ballgame.

 The Cubs started their longest homestand of the year, a 12-gamer, with a thrilling one-run victory.